-Grade 6 in Design and Technology or upon consultation with the Head of Department.
+Grade 6 in GCSE Design and Technology.
+It is essential that students are familiar with the process of designing and developing ideas.

 Design and Technology is a popular subject for students wishing to continue education at university level in it's own right and as part of an overall rounded qualification for entry to many courses.
 Opportunities for careers are many.
 You need only to consider with an enquiring mind the world that surrounds you.
 A level Design Technology enables students to present an impressive folio of design work which is useful for interviews.
 The focus for university courses is very broad and includes the following: Product Design, Mechanical Engineering, Architecture, Furniture Design, Theatre Set Design and interior Design.
 Our Alumni, who have successfully completed A level Product Design, have gone on to pursue it at degree level at prestigious universities in the UK, USA, Canada and Australia.